Rise Accessibility Best Practices

 CSS for lesson navigation links

-If you do not end a lesson with a Continue button (as recommended), Rise will automatically add a link directing learners to the next lesson.
+If you do not end a lesson with a Continue button, Rise will automatically add a link directing learners to the next lesson.
 If you use the Navigation Button Theme controls to give these links a background color that does not achieve 3:1 contrast with black, add the following CSS rule to your <style> section, as well.
 It will expand the white background behind the focus indicator, making it more visible.

 .lesson-nav-link__link:focus {border: white solid 8px !important;}